Aashishsharma/Learnings/Design System/Design-System.md

 2. For DBs - only in case of master slave setup
 a.
 Using synchronous replication (backups) (aka - hot standby), but writes are slow so if primary DB is down, we have backup
 b.
 Using asynchronous replication (db replica) (aka - warm standby) - possibility of loss of data, since if promary DB is down, and some data is yet to be replicated
 c.
-Database recovery (aka cold recovery) - take old backup and create new DB, significant downtime
+Database recovery (aka cold recovery) - keep taking backup every x hours, then take old backup and create new DB if DB goes down or corrupted, significant downtime